actions-marketplace-validations/digitalvisioncz_npmrc-github-action/README.md

-# yarn-registry-token-github-action
+# npmrc-github-action

-This action runs yarn after login into the private registry.
+This action adds auth token for private npm registries to the `.npmrc` file.

 ## Inputs